viorble/Lecture-Database/ch04_entity_replationship_modeling.md

 - Each student has an advisor in his or her department
 - Each advisor counsels several students.
 - An advisor is also a professor, but not all professors advise students.
-- Therefore, STUDENT is optional to PROFESSOR in the "PROFESSOR advises STUDENT" relationship.
 ![bg right:40% w:100% CFig04_34](restricted/CFig04_34.jpg)

 # Tiny College (TC) (10/10)